syncthing/docs/rest/system-status-get.rst

   The ``connectionServiceStatus`` entries gained ``"error": null`` attributes where previously there would be no ``error`` attribute at all in the success case.

+.. versionadded:: 1.18.0

+  The ``discoveryErrors`` dictionary now lists all configured discovery methods, not only failed ones.
+When running successfully, the entry has a ``null`` value.
+This effectively deprecates the ``discoveryMethods`` attribute, which not always matches the number of entries in ``discoveryErrors``.